microsoft/BotBuilder-V3/issue_template.md

 ## Issue

 What the issue is, in broad strokes.
+Link to [Stack Overflow](http://stackoverflow.com/search?q=%23botframework) post.

 ## Steps to Reproduce